navigating-the-darkweb/navigating-the-darkweb/docs/chapter4_hyphanet.rst

 The publication is called “Insertion” on Hyphanet.
 There are several options to insert a freesite on the Hyphanet darknet:

 - **jSite**: Standalone Java application.
 Detailed earlier in this chapter.
 - **FlogHelper**: Installs as a plugin.
 It is an easy-to-use tool for creating a blog on Hyphanet.
-Use WebOfTrust to announce your new flog automatically, so it should appear on the freesite indexes.
+Use `WebOfTrust <#web-of-trust-wot>`_ to announce your new flog automatically, so it should appear on the freesite indexes.
 - **Sharesite**: Installs as a plugin.
 It is a tool for publishing and updating single-page sites based on the ShareWiki plugin.

 Announce Your Freesite
 ======================
 Now that your freesite has been inserted, it's time to promote it in different places.

-A good idea is to post on FMS in the “site.announce” forum using the format below.
+A good idea is to post on FMS in the **site.announce** forum using the format below.
 Index spiders will index your post.

 .. code-block::